Behavioral Health

 Best performing, scalable practices with tech integration, telehealth, diversified payers, and recurring models.

-Important: These multiples aren’t guarantees — they reflect what buyers are currently willing to pay for strong operating profiles.
+Important: These multiples aren’t guarantees — they reflect what buyers are currently willing to pay for strong operating profiles and there are multiple factors that contribute to valuations.
 Practices that lack clarity in operations or appear owner-dependent will cluster at the lower end of these ranges.

-With macro trends pushing toward higher M&A velocity, 2026 might give owners more leverage in negotiations — particularly owners who have prepared their practices well (e.g., technology integration, documented growth strategies, and clear financials).
+With macro trends pushing toward higher M&A velocity, 2026 might give owners more leverage in negotiations — particularly owners who have prepared their practices well (e.g., leadership that wants to stay on, a great team and culture, documented growth strategies, and clear financials showing momentum).

 Here’s why 2026 could be special: